groonga/groonga/doc/source/reference/functions/in_values.rst

 ``target_value``
 ^^^^^^^^^^^^^^^^

-It specifies a column of the table that is specified by ``table`` parameter in ``select``.
+Specifies a column of the table that is specified by ``table`` parameter in ``select``.

 ``value``
 ^^^^^^^^^

-It specifies a value of the column which you want to select.
+Specifies a value of the column which you want to select.

 Return value
 ------------